eslint/eslint/docs/rules/space-before-blocks.md

 ## When Not To Use It

-You can turn this rule off if you are not concerned with the consistency of spacing before blocks or if you are using the `space-after-keywords` rule set to `"never"`.
+You can turn this rule off if you are not concerned with the consistency of spacing before blocks.

 ## Related Rules